wrossmorrow/envoy-extproc-sdk-go/README.md

 ## Overview

 [`envoy`](https://www.envoyproxy.io/), one of the most powerful and widely used reverse proxies, is able to query an [ExternalProcessor](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) in it's filter chain.
-Such a processor is a gRPC service that .
+Such a processor is a gRPC service that streams messages back and forth to modify HTTP requests being processed by `envoy`.
 This functionality opens the door to quickly and robustly implemently customized functionality at the edge, instead of in targeted services.
 While powerful, implementing these services still requires dealing with complicated `envoy` specs, managing information sharing across request phases, and an understanding of gRPC, none of which are exactly straightforward.

 **The purpose of this SDK is to make development of ExternalProcessors (more) easy**.
 This SDK _certainly_ won't supply the most _performant_ edge functions.
 Much better performance will come from eschewing the ease-of-use functionality here by using a [WASM plugin](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/wasm/v3/wasm.proto) or registered [custom filter binary](https://github.com/envoyproxy/envoy-filter-example).
 Optimal performance isn't necessarily our goal; usability, maintainability, and low time-to-functionality is, and those aspects can often be more important than minimal request latency.